-Consul-Terraform-Sync is a service-oriented tool for managing network infrastructure near real-time.
-Consul-Terraform-Sync runs as a daemon and integrates the network topology maintained by your Consul cluster with your network infrastructure to dynamically secure and connect services.
+Consul-Terraform-Sync (CTS) is a service-oriented tool for managing network infrastructure near real-time.
+CTS runs as a daemon and integrates the network topology maintained by your Consul cluster with your network infrastructure to dynamically secure and connect services.

 »10,000 Foot View

-The diagram shows Consul-Terraform-Sync monitoring the Consul service catalog for updates and utilizing Terraform to update the state of the infrastructure.
+The diagram shows CTS monitoring the Consul service catalog for updates and utilizing Terraform to update the state of the infrastructure.

 There are two principal aspects of Sync to know about corresponding to the lines to Consul and Terraform in the diagram above.
 The line to Consul represents the Watchers monitoring the state of Consul's service catalog (and possibly KV store) while the line to Terraform represents tasks being run to update the infrastructure.